janarumlova/JanaRumlova_CV_CertifiedManualTester/JanaRumlova_Resume_CertifiedManualTester.md

   - 06/2020 - 11/2020
   - Prague/Czech Republic - London/UK
   - Responsibilities and services
     - Flexiana: Design and implementation of a marketing strategy to strengthen the Flexiana brand among potential clients, and increase worldwide awareness in the Clojure community

 #### Marketing & PR Executive Strategist at PPC Bee, now Dotidot ####
   - 06/2019 - 10/2019
   - Prague, Czech Republic
   - Responsibilities and services
-    - PPC Bee: Design and implementation of a marketing strategy to strengthen the PPC Bee brand among potential clients and increase awareness worldwide
+    - PPC Bee: Design and implementation of a marketing strategy to strengthen the PPC Bee brand among the potential clients and increase awareness worldwide

 #### Head of PR at Whatever Agency at Creative Dock ####
   - 07/2018 - 02/2019